-Explanation of heat required to turn ice into steam by Ron Kurtus - Succeed in Understanding Physics.
-Key words: physics, units of measurement, states of matter, thermodynamics, temperature, molecules, calories, grams, Celsius, energy, boiling point, freezing point, heat transfer, School for Champions.
+Key words: Heat energy, thernal kinetic energy, physics, measurement units, states of matter, thermodynamics, temperature, molecules, calories, grams, Celsius, energy, boiling point, freezing point, heat transfer, Ron Kurtus, School for Champions.
 Copyright © Restrictions

-When you heat a material, you are adding kinetic energy to its molecules and usually raising its temperature.
-The only exception is when the material reaches its melting or boiling points.
-At those two temperatures, the heat energy goes into changing the state of the material.
-After the state has changed, the temperature will rise again with added heat.
+When you heat a material, you are adding thermal kinetic energy to its molecules and usually raising its temperature.
+The only exception is when the material reaches its melting point or boiling point.
+At those two temperatures, the heat energy goes into changing the state or phase of the material.
+After the state has changed, the temperature will rise again with added thermal energy.

 Questions you may have include:

 - What units of measurement are used in turning ice into steam?

 This lesson will answer those questions.
 Useful tool: Units Conversion

 Since we are measuring the amount of heat required to make these changes, we need to know the definitions of the various units involved.

 Heat is the total kinetic energy of all the molecules in an object.
 Although energy is typically measured in joules, a more common unit for heat is the calorie, which is defined as the amount of heat required to change the temperature of 1 gram of water by 1 Celsius degree.
 There is a conversion factor to relate joules to calories, but we won't worry about that here.

 Note: Calories are abbreviated as cal and grams as g.
 Also, oC means degrees Celsius.